Goal Recitation: Countering Drift in Long Sessions¶

 return {"role": "user", "content": recitation}

-Arike et al. (2025) found that strong goal elicitation — restating the core objective in imperative language — significantly reduced drift across all tested models.
+Arike et al. (2025) found that strong goal elicitation — restating the core objective in imperative language — sharply reduced drift across all tested models.

 Weak (task list only):